Atticus29/dataJitsu/README.md

 # Known issues

+- [ ] Clicking on matches takes you to /matches/matches instead of just one /matches
-- [ ] API key is currently public.
-Reset this.
+- [ ] Clicking the play button doesn't work
 - [ ] The title in the tab doesn't load
 - [ ] If you log out and then try to click on annotate a video, it takes you to the lost page.
 - [ ] Video icon not displaying on main window